 The extension should be set to "Adobe Digital Editions" (under "Current Default").
 If this is not the case, click Change program . . .

-- Click the Browse button and select DigitalEditions from the following location:
+- Windows 7 and Vista: Click the Browse button and select DigitalEditions from the following location:

 - 64-bit Systems: C:\Program Files (x86)\Adobe\Adobe Digital Editions